dsfields/spleen-node/README.md

 * Use the query string to pass in filter criteria.<br />
   __Pros:__ Very easy to implement.
 Universally understood.<br />
   __Cons:__ Query strings have no native way of specifying comparison operators.
-This makes it difficult to make your APIs idiomatic.
+Difficult to make APIs idiomatic.

-* Expose the underlying query language used by your database.
-Drawbacks:<br />
+* Expose the underlying query language used by your database.<br />
   __Pros:__ Can provide a lot of power.
 Little to no effort to implement.<br />
-  __Cons:__ It leaks internal implementation details.
-It's difficult to secure.
+  __Cons:__ Leaks internal implementation details.
+Difficult to secure.

 * Build a custom filter dialect and parser.<br />
   __Pros:__ Greater control over the software.<br />
   __Cons:__ Teams often make these tools domain-specific.
-They are complex and time-consuming to build.
+Complex and time-consuming to build.
 Closed-source solutions do not benefit from a larger community of people and companies testing and contributing to the project.

 * Use frameworks for querying languages such as GraphQL and OData.<br />
   __Pros:__ Very robust.
 Support for full ad-hoc querying.<br />
   __Cons:__ Represents a broader system design.
-May not be practical for use in existing systems built on intent-based design (like REST).
+May not be practical for use in existing systems built on an intent-based design (like REST).
 Built around opinionated frameworks that can be complicated to implement.
+Limited ability to optimize ad-hoc queries at runtime, and fully take advantage of database indexes.
+Poorly designed user-specified queries can be used as a vector for DoS attacks.

 The `spleen` module addresses these challenges wtih the following goals in minds: